TituxDev/NeuroTIC/README.md

 ## ✨ Features

-- 🧠 **Core neuron design:** At the heart of NeuroTIC is the neuron struct, which packs all the essentials to connect neurons and pick activation functions from a handy list.
-This flexible design means you can build pretty much any network topology you want, even if the ready-made tools don’t cover it yet.
+- 🧠 Core neuron design: Flexible neuron structs allow you to connect neurons in any topology and assign activation functions dynamically.
+- 💾 Full network persistence: Save and load neural networks to and from binary files with a single call — all weights, biases, and wiring are preserved.
-- 🔧 **All-in-one toolkit:** Comes with everything you need to build, train, and run feedforward neural networks — no surprises.
+- 🔧 All-in-one toolkit: Build, train, and run feedforward networks; helper functions and scripts automate compilation and testing.
-- ⚙️ **Change on the fly:** You can tweak and reshape your networks while they’re running.
-- 🧹 **Memory made easy:** NeuroTIC tracks memory for you, cleaning up automatically when you're done.
-You can also integrate this system into your custom setups — or roll your own if you prefer.
+- ⚡ On-the-fly editing: Change network structure or parameters dynamically during runtime.
+- 🧹 Memory tracking: Built-in memory management ensures clean allocation and deallocation.
+- 📜 Script-powered framework: Bash scripts and Makefile handle project setup, compilation, and examples automatically — no hidden dependencies.

 ---